Chester receiver asks bankruptcy court to put brakes on $276.5 million DELCORA sale

 County Democrats have characterized the deal as politically motivated and corrupt.

+Delaware County Solicitor William Martin told WHYY News in a written statement that “the Receiver has raised an important issue.
+It is vital that the long term prospects of the City of Chester, following its reorganization, are not adversely impacted by a premature decision by the PUC.”

-Officials from Aqua, Delaware County, and DELCORA did not immediately respond to a WHYY News request for comment.
+Officials from Aqua and DELCORA did not immediately respond to a WHYY News request for comment.

 A hearing on the receiver’s motion with the bankruptcy court has been scheduled for Feb.
 27.